dfinity/candid/spec/Type-selector.md

 A TOML config is always tied to a particular did file, similar to how CSS is tied to a particular HTML/JS file.
 Users can specify multiple config sections for different applications.
 A few known top level labels are `random`, `display`, `rust`, `motoko`, `typescript`.
 Developers are free to add new top-level labels.
 If the TOML file only contains config for one application, the top-level label can be omitted.

 The following is an example TOML config file for the Candid interface we showed earlier.
 It contains the configs for two applications: `random` and `rust`.
 The random config specifies that when generating a tree, the left branch is at most of depth 1, and the right branch is at most depth 5.
 The numbers on the leaves of the left branch are in [-200, -100], and the numbers on the leaves of the right branch are in [100, 200].
 When generating Rust bindings, all types have `pub(crate)` visibility.
 The top-level structs and enums have attribute `#[derive(CandidType, Deserialize, Clone, Debug)]`, and we use `i128` to represent the `int` type.
+The first argument name of function `f` is `input`.

 ```toml
 [random]